 How to clean silicone straps

-Follow these steps to clean your silicone strap:
+Cleaning stained silicone is very easy.
+Follow these steps and clean your silicone strap:

 - Fill a small basin halfway with warm water.